overture-stack/website/markdown/documentation/dms/installation/installation/index.md

 1. Log into your environment and open the command-line terminal.

-2. Download the latest version of the DMS installer executable:
+2. Download the [latest version](https://github.com/overture-stack/dms/releases) of the DMS installer executable, where `<x.y.z>` is the version number:

 ```shell
 $ curl https://raw.githubusercontent.com/overture-stack/dms/<x.y.z>/src/main/bin/dms-docker > dms